abela-a/sales-order-management-api/README.md

 ---

+## 📋 Todo List

+The following features are planned for future development:

+-   [ ] Complete CRUD for Product
+-   [ ] Complete CRUD for Sales, SalesArea, SalesTarget
+-   [ ] Complete CRUD for User, UserRole
+-   [ ] Secure application with authentication
+-   [ ] Implement role-based access control
+-   [ ] Add Github Action to format and testing the code

+---

 ## 📧 Contact

 I would greatly appreciate any feedback on my work, as it will help me improve and grow as a developer.
 If you have any comments, suggestions, or questions regarding this project, please feel free to reach out: